library(squarebrackets)

 sargument must be a list, specifying the subscripts (i.e. dimensional indices). - The

-dargument must be an integer vector, specifying the dimensions for whichsholds. - If the subscripts are the same for all dimensions specified in
+useargument must be an integer vector, specifying the dimensions for whichsholds.
+Negative integers will invert indices (i.e. select all indices for that dimension EXCEPT the specified ones). - If the subscripts are the same for all dimensions specified in

 To minimize keystrokes, ‘squarebrackets’ provides the